 The Summer Son, Craig’s second novel, came out in early 2011 and has been a hardy book, indeed.
 It was a Utah Book Award finalist, has been translated into French and German editions, and has been a steady seller for most of its life.

 And now, it’s out in a newly edited second edition.
-The new release, put out by Craig’s imprint, Missouri Breaks Press, includes a hardcover version and full e-book versions (the original e-book was available only for Kindle).
+The new release, put out by Craig’s imprint, Missouri Breaks Press, includes a hardcover version, in addition to the paperback and Kindle versions.

 Below, from the foreword of the new edition, Craig talks about the book and its new life.

 It would be giving too much credit to publishing to call it a journey.
 In my experience, it’s more like a gantlet, an endurance test, the often unpleasant but necessary thing that happens once you’ve written a book and have the audacity to believe that someone not related to you might want to read it.

 Some years ago, this book—my second—got published.
 Some very nice, accomplished people at a big, worldwide company saw some merit in it and invested the time and money to bring it into the marketplace.
 Press releases were written.
 Authors I admire were kind enough to say nice things about it.
 Book review outlets told their readers about it.

 In its sixth and seventh months of release, when I might have expected The Summer Son to coast on that initial burst of attention, it instead tanked.
 In two months, it sold twenty-six copies.
 Total.
 All formats, all territories.

 I figured my career, barely even begun, was a goner.
 I was quite certain there would never be another book.
 That’s what publishing can do to you.
 It makes you crazy with this notion that you somehow can or should take responsibility for things that are clearly not your province.
 Writers are healthiest, I think, when they’re doing the work to the best of their ability, interacting with their readers, and living their fuller lives outside the bubble.
 Publishing, on the other hand, is the bubble.